Want to learn how to fly RC helicopters? Do you want to eventually be able to pilot like this guy? :

 After getting a hang of this, it is time to move onto learning how to make momentum based turns using the rudder control.
 Basically, with this turn, you ‘whip’ the tail of your helicopter at the turns and use the momentum to propel the craft forward or level the helicopter out and continue from there.

-Understand that this might feel completely different from what you are regularly used to, so take your time in mastering it.
+Understand that this might feel completely different from what you are regularly used to when you started off learning how to fly RC helicopters, so take your time in mastering it.
 Be liberal with the altitude!

 Angled Momentum turns